220321-NET/P1-doanleo/README.md

 TO-DO LIST
 ------------

-TODO TODAY

-add to cart function in irepo just removes an items stock, doesnt care if it goes negative

-Select Stores.StoreName, Products.ProductName, Products.ProductCost, Stock from StoreStock
-join Stores on Storestock.Storeid = stores.StoreID
-join Products on storestock.ProductID = products.productid
-Where StoreName = 'The Apple Store'
-Order by productCost;

-BEGIN SQL STATEMENTS

-remcart might be broken
-make all the close menus's X rather than x or 2

-clean up spacing,
-make a ascii logo?

-lookinto sqlcommandbuilder
-    set store on launch to default store mark criteria below as complete
+make all the close menus's X rather than x or 2 clean up spacing, make a ascii logo? set store on launch to default store mark criteria below as complete

 ------------